 Every wreck holds promises of discovering something no-one else has seen before or unlocking an important secret to our past.
-It also offers us the chance to get closer to exciting or tragic maritime heritage or history.
+It also offers us the observer chance to get closer to exciting or tragic maritime heritage or history.
 They also sometimes contain artifacts – but don’t get thrifty!
-They should be left it in situ so as to not compromise the archaeology and give other divers the opportunity to enjoy the wreck.
-In most countries, treasure hunting or removing souvenirs is an illegal act punishable by large fines or jail sentences.
+They should be left it in situ so as to not compromise the archeology and give other divers the opportunity to enjoy the wreck.
+In most countries, treasures hunting or removing souvenirs is an illegal act punishable by large fines or jail sentences.

 Are wrecks good or bad for the environment?
 There are nearly three million wrecks on the ocean floor.
 Many of them serve as an artificial reef, creating a man-made habitat and offering protection for many types of marine life.
-It may take several years for a wreck-reef to mature, but when they do they expand the food web and attract all forms of life.
+It may take several years for the wreck-reefs to mature, but when they do they expand the food web and attract all forms of life.
 Wrecks which are sunk accidentally can contain toxic substances and pose threats to the environment.

 Can I go inside the wreck?
-Wrecks can represent an extreme form of diving and present new challenges for scuba divers.
-They gather layers of silt waiting to be kicked up by divers, and reducing your visibility to zero in a matter of seconds.
+Wrecks can represent an extreme form of the diving sport and present new challenges for scuba divers.
+They gather layers of silt only waiting to be kicked up by divers, reducing your visibility to zero in a matter of seconds.
 They can be disorientating and are often covered in fishing lines or other debris which could pose risks of ensnarement.
 As a general rule of thumb, as with all scuba diving – always dive within your training, your current practice levels, and your own personal limits.

 3) DRIFT DIVING